li-xin-yi/security-summer-labs/lab6/readme.md

 We will not build with the *dynamic analysis* feature in this lab for that the associated Android VMs cannot be simply configured in VMs and Docker containers.
 If you are still interested in this feature, read its [docs](https://mobsf.github.io/docs) or email us for help.
 ```

-It runs as a web application that you can simply upload `.apk` files for a more comprehesive analysis.
-In the following of this section, we will domenstrate how to use it to detect malwares.
+It runs as a web application that you can simply upload `.apk` files for a more comprehensive analysis.
+In the following of this section, we will domenstrate how to use it to detect malware.

 For example, [`Dropdialer.apk`](https://github.com/ashishb/android-malware/blob/master/BreakBottleneck/SamplesOfHIP2014TalkBreakBottleneck/Dropdialer.A/Dropdialer.apk)[^2] guises as an app supposedly used to set wallpapers.
 However it downloads another file in the background.
 It then tricks users to install the downloaded file.